Lamsio/Self-Learning-Programming/学校/Ethics/Ch2.md

 - sum>0, the action is good
 - sum<0, the action is wrong

+#### Case for Act Utilitarianism
+1. Comprehensive
+2. Focus on happiness
+3. Down-to-Earth

 #### Case against Act Utilitarianism
 - Too much works
 - Ignores our innate sense of duty